turingschool/curriculum/source/projects/independent_project.markdown

 ### Melanie Gilman

 * Technologies: Riak, >=3 programming languages
-* Integrations: Foursquare, Vimeo
+* Integrations: Foursquare, TripIt
 * LivingSocial: Escapes
 * Concept: Travelogue for LivingSocial escapes and other vacations
 * Planning:
   1. Problem: You want to keep track of the awesome things you do on vacation without having to think about it -- you're on vacation!
   2. Elevator: escape-with.me automatically keeps track of what you're up to while you're on vacation so your friends can follow you and so that you can revisit your own past escapes.
-  3. Core features: It must let you enter information about your vacation, automatically if it's a LivingSocial escape.
-It must be able to pull in updates from social networking and photo/video sites for a given time period.
+  3. Core features: It must let you enter information about your vacation, automatically if it's a LivingSocial escape and/or if you link your TripIt account.
+It must be able to pull in updates from social networking and photo/video sites for a given time period, and also allow the user to post their own text and photos.

 ### Austen Ito